 Athletes have started to take notice of CBD, and with good reason.
-CBD, which is short for Cannabidiol, is a non-addictive, non-psychoactive cannabinoid that is already being used as a treatment for sports injury related chronic pain and joint pain.
+CBD, which is short for Cannabidiol, is a non-addictive, non-psychoactive cannabinoid that is already being used as a treatment for chronic pain from sports injuries and joint pain.
 A recent study shows 54% of users surveyed prefer CBD in a topical form like TheraJoy Organic CBD Salve.
-In this article we discuss four real athletes and how they use CBD to reduce pain, reduce inflammation, improve sleep, and improve their overall quality of life.
+In this article, we discuss four real athletes and how they use CBD to reduce pain, reduce inflammation, improve sleep, and improve their overall quality of life.

 Athletes have started to take notice of CBD or cannabidiol, and with good reason.
 CBD is already being used as a treatment for sports injury related chronic pain and joint pain.
 The World Anti-Doping Agency has changed it’s policy on CBD, and the World Health Organization has changed it’s position.
 Isn’t it time you take a closer look at this exciting new compound that is popping up in your local health food store or nutrition shop.

 Cannabidiol (CBD) is one of many cannabinoid molecules produced by Cannabis, second only to THC in abundance.
 These plant-derived cannabinoids, or phytocannabinoids (phyto = plant in Greek), are characterized by their ability to act on the cannabinoid receptors that are part of our endocannabinoid system.
 While THC is the principal psychoactive component of Cannabis and has certain medical uses, CBD stands out because it is both non-intoxicating and displays a broad range of potential medical applications.
 These properties make it especially attractive as a therapeutic agent.

 A Confusing CBD Marketplace